Cybergate9/driowww/services.md

 * Open Data design & deployments.
 * Web or Mobile applications built using your data.
 * Application, API and data hosting.

+If you care about such details we have up to date skills including:
+* Language experience: C, Perl, PHP, Javascript
+* Used to working in environments such as: Windows, Linux, and OSX on single servers/machines, or VMWare installations, or on AWS
+* Used to working on web servers based on Apache, Varnish or Node.js on Windows or Linux using PHP, Drupal, Javascript in HTML5 and CSS3
+* Data store and indexer experience includes: MySQL, MSSQL, Elasticsearch, ReThinkDB
+* Current vendor systems experience with Adlib (collections management) and Portfolio (digital asset management)